Blitz (British band): Later history

-After a hiatus for the band, Miller recruited a floating roster of new members in the early 2000s, including vocalist Bryan 'Scorch' Hiazlip, Doug Williams on guitar, Brian Lawton on bass, and James Greene on drums, and performed concerts under the Blitz name, Lawton replacing Williams on guitar, and a new Bassist Marc stepping in for later live gigs.
+After a hiatus for the band, Miller recruited a floating roster of new members in the early 2000s, including Doug Williams on guitar, Brian Lawton on bass, and James Greene on drums, and performed concerts under the Blitz name, Lawton replacing Williams on guitar, and a new Bassist Marc stepping in for later live gigs.
 Six new tracks appeared as part of a best of compilation in 2005, the only studio recordings of these later line-ups.
 On 10 February 2007, Miller was struck by a car and died on impact when "wandering into the freeway" after a show in Austin, Texas.
 "With just two dates left on the month-long tour" Miller was 48 years old when he died.
 The final six Blitz recordings were repackaged as a mini-album as The Final Blitz in 2016, and a live album recorded at CBGBs released in 2019.

 Partial discography

 Chart placings shown from the UK Indie Chart.